Nwfll/DevOps/README.md

 We store images in an online repository like Docker Hub to make them accessible from anywhere.
 It allows easy sharing, deployment, and collaboration across environments and teams.

+2-1 What are testcontainers?
+Testcontainers are a Java (and other languages) library that provides lightweight, throwaway Docker containers for automated tests

+2-2 For what purpose do we need to use secured variables ?
+Secured variables (or secrets) are used to store sensitive information like passwords, API keys, or tokens without exposing them in the code.
+They help prevent credential leaks and ensure safer automated workflows in CI/CD pipelines.

+2-3 Why did we put needs: build-and-test-backend on this job?
+Maybe try without this and you will see!
+We use needs: build-and-test-backend to ensure the Docker image is only built if the backend compiles and tests pass.
+Without it, the image could be built and pushed even if the application is broken.

+2-4 For what purpose do we need to push docker images?
+Pushing Docker images makes them available remotely for deployment or sharing across environments.
+It ensures consistent builds and allows others (or servers) to pull and run the exact same version of the app.